Can you help kids calm down using mindfulness?

 - Demonstrate mindfulness practices yourself and name them out loud to your kids

-- Use visuals and tools to help your child learn what calm breathing and calm bodies looks and feels like
+- Use visuals and tools to help your child learn what calm looks and feels like

-Start Teaching Mindfulness to Kids Early and Often, not Just as Needed
+1. Start Teaching Calming Strategies to Kids Early and Often, not Just as Needed

 All of those examples do these three things: